 How to Make Cabbage Soup

-- Saute beef – In a dutch oven or heavy-bottomed pot, heat olive oil over medium-high heat.
+- Sauté beef – In a Dutch oven or heavy-bottomed pot, heat olive oil over medium-high heat.
 Once hot, saute the ground beef, breaking it up as it browns.

 - Add herbs – Remove the bay leaves, add in the fresh herbs, and season to taste.

-Easy Cabbage Soup Recipe
+Cabbage Soup

 Ingredients